Passports: Frequently Asked Questions

 What if I may have lost my Australian citizenship?

-All citizenship enquiries should be directed to the Department of Immigration and Citizenship on telephone 1-613-216-7603 (long distance charges apply).
-There is also information on the DIAC pages of this website.
+All citizenship enquiries should be directed to the Department of Immigration and Border Protection (DIBP) on telephone +1-613-238-1040 (long distance charges apply).
+There is also information on the DIBP pages of this website.

 What happens to my old passport?